-- First-year courses - One ethics course - An upper-level research and writing requirement - 6 units of experiential credits in designated courses - · Six semesters of full-time residency - Earn at least 86 credit units (67 in Law Classroom Units [LCUs]) - Earn a cumulative grade-point average of at least 3.00 - The American Bar Association (ABA) requires that 67 credit units be earned in "regularly scheduled class sessions at the law school" or LCUs, per ABA Standard 304(b); LCU courses can also be identified via an online course listings search on the LCU attribute (https://acadinfo.wustl.edu/Courselistings/ Semester/Search.aspx). - Based on all courses taken, whether or not credit is earned.
+- · First-year courses - One ethics course - An upper-level research and writing requirement - · 6 units of experiential credits in designated courses - Students starting the JD program in Fall 2023 or later must complete designated course work that provides at least five class hours of instruction related to bias, cross-cultural competency, and racism (BCCCR courses).
+Students can satisfy this requirement by completing up to three BCCCR courses. - Six semesters of full-time residency - Earn at least 86 credit units (67 in Law Classroom Units [LCUs]) - Earn a cumulative grade-point average of at least 3.00 - The American Bar Association (ABA) requires that 67 credit units be earned in "regularly scheduled class sessions at the law school" or LCUs, per ABA Standard 304(b); LCU courses can also be identified via an online course listings search on the LCU attribute (https://acadinfo.wustl.edu/Courselistings/Semester/Search.aspx). - Based on all courses taken, whether or not credit is earned.